ronbal/photobooth/README.md

 The program shoots 3 Pictures per session.
 After shooting the Pictures the program made a collage.
 Each picture and the collage is copied to /var/www/html/images.
 Thumbnails are automatically generated in /var/www/html/thumbs.
 Your guests can acces the Pictures via a Webgallery at http://yourip/

+Keyboard shortcuts are:
+spacebar: start photosession
+ESC: quits the program
+d: deletes all pictures from Webserver

 Photobooth python Program by Ronny Schönfeld